The Linguini Incident: Director's cut

 In 2021, Shepard was approached to make a director's cut of the film for a Blu-ray release.
 The rights to the film were initially held by Academy Entertainment, which went bankrupt and sold its film library to another company that also went bankrupt.
 The Linguini Incident was one of several films whose copyright was claimed by the Screen Actors Guild.
 Shepard had to find a print and faced difficulties as SAG did not have any and both the European distributor and processing lab went bankrupt.
 Shepard was able to find a 35 mm print of the film in 2022 through a Zurich art theater.
 On August 8, 2023, Shepard announced on his Twitter account that he had recovered the rights to the film and remastered it in 4K with a director's cut.
-The recut premiered at Vidiots on May 9, 2024 and the BluRay was released in July 2024.
+The recut premiered at Vidiots on May 9, 2024 and the Blu-ray was released in July 2024.